unsignedapps/UAFilterableResultsController/README.md

 UAFilterableResultsController is provided as open source with no warranty and no guarantee of support.
 Best efforts are made to address [issues](https://github.com/unsignedapps/UAFilterableResultsController/issues) raised on GitHub.

-You can email the author at bok@<github username>.com.
+You can email the author at bok@&lt;github username&gt;.com.
 Where <github username> should hopefully be apparent from the URL to this repo (https://github.com/unsignedapps/UAFilterableResultsController).

 ## Contributions